 Below are the timetables for vaporetto line 3 from Venice Train Station to Murano.
 The timetables for line 12 are above listed in Option 1.

-If you’re in Venice and you don’t want to waste your time by getting lost while buying vaporetto tickets or trying to find the best route on how to get to Burano, you can request a local on-demand at any time by downloading the Prontopia App.
+If you’re in Venice and you don’t want to waste your time by getting lost while buying vaporetto tickets or trying to find the best route on how to get to Burano, you can request a local on-demand at any time by using Prontopia.
 When requesting a local, you’ll decide when and where to meet the local.
 A friendly local will arrive in minutes and will help you on getting around by answering to all your questions and by leading you wherever you need in the easiest way possible!

 We hope you enjoy your trip to Burano.

 Let us know if you have any further questions by asking in the comments below or joining our Facebook group on How to get around in Venice.